 Understanding Retinal Vein Occlusions and Retinal Artery Occlusions

-Macular edema, or a swelling of the central retina, is common after retinal vein occlusions and can cause further loss of vision.
-In many cases this can be treated with anti-VEGF or steroid medication injections into the eye and/or laser to improve and preserve vision.
+Macular edema, or swelling of the central retina, is common after retinal vein occlusions and can cause further loss of vision.
+In many cases, this can be treated with anti-VEGF or steroid medication injections into the eye and/or laser to improve and preserve vision.

 Risk factors for retinal vascular occlusions